One of the more unusual stories in the history of English pottery is that of the Minton majolica Loch Ard peacock.

 Maritime Village Museum in Warrnambool

-Pearce and Carmichael remained in Australia for six weeks after the wreck to recover from their trauma.
-Pearce was lauded as a hero for saving Carmichael and awarded a medal.
 Both became local celebrities.
-Newspapers encouraged a romance between the two teenagers but neither one expressed any interest in the other.
-Pearce was, after all, just a cabin boy and Carmichael was the daughter of a wealthy doctor and a descendant of England’s royal Plantagenet bloodline.
+Newspapers encouraged a romance between the two teenagers but nothing came of it.
+Pearce was already engaged and, after all, just a cabin boy and Carmichael was the daughter of a wealthy doctor and a descendant of England’s royal Plantagenet bloodline.
 The two went their separate ways.
 Both eventually returned to Great Britain and married others.

 Eveline Carmichael on the right with her mother Rebecca and

-from her family recovered after the wreck.
+members of her family whose bodies were recovered after the wreck.

 An article on the Loch Ard Peacock appeared in Australian Home Beautiful in March 1, 1928.
-In it diver Thomas Keys described the recovery:
+In it diver Thomas Keys described the peacock’s recovery:

 "One corner of the case crashed against the rocks, but it, was washed up intact, and being opened, was found to contain a life-sized peacock.
 Either in the crash against the rocks or in the opening of the case the head was broken off, but was easily cemented"